Line-fr/Vship/doc/VshipAPI.md

 ## Good practices

+### Error managment

+There is 3 levels of error managment that are really applicable with vship.

+level 1 is using the error returned by function (type Vship_Exception) and use Vship_GetErrorMessage to obtain its meaning while considering the function failed.
+This returns some basic informations about why it failed.

+level 2 allows to get more detail and consist in Vship_GetDetailedLastError.
+However in threaded scenarios where multiple errors could arise at the same time in multiple handlers, this function might not be enough.

+level 3 is the above but using Vship_`Metric`GetDetailedLastError which returns the last error of a specific handler which alleviate threading issues.

 ### Performance concerns

 It is important if you wish to maximize throughput to create about 3 handlers that process frames in parallel.
 You can test the importance of this by playing with the `-g` option of FFVship.